plouc/moxx/README.md

 The `mappings` files are loaded in memory whereas the `files` are loaded when required and not cached, it means if you modify a mapping file, the change you make won't be available immediately, if you want this you should consider using the [watch option](#watching-changes-on-mappings).
-If you change the content of a file or add one in the `files` directory, it will be available without restart or watch option.
+If you change the content of a file or add one in the `files` directory, it will be available without restart or requiring the watch option.

 ### Mapping file